The conjugacy problem for the automorphism group of the random graph: Proof of the Main Theorem

+\begin{proof}[Proof of {Theorem~\ref{thm_graphs}}] For this proof, we formally let $\Gamma$ denote a fixed copy of the random graph with underlying set $\NN$.
+Here as usual we identify $\Gamma$ with its edge relation so that formally $\Gamma\in 2^{\mathbb N\times\mathbb N}$.
+Given a graph $x$ with underlying set $\NN$, we will build, in a Borel fashion, an automorphism $\phi_x$ of $\Gamma$ in such a way that:

-For each graph $x$ with domain $\mathbb{N}$, we shall construct a graph $\Delta_x$ with the following properties: \begin{enumerate} \item $\Delta_x$ contains two isomorphic copies of $x$ as induced subgraphs, \item there exists an automorphism of $\Delta_x$ which interchanges the two copies of $x$, and \item $\Delta_x$ is isomorphic to the random graph $\Gamma$. \end{enumerate} This will be done using the ideas of \cite[Lemma 2.1]{M} and the comments that follow.
-Then, roughly speaking, we shall take $\phi_x$ to be the automorphism given in (b), thought of as an automorphism of $\Gamma$.
+In order to do this, we shall first construct a graph $\Delta_x$ with the following properties: \begin{enumerate} \item $\Delta_x$ is isomorphic to the random graph $\Gamma$; \item $\Delta_x$ contains two isomorphic copies of $x$ as induced subgraphs; and \item there exists an automorphism of $\Delta_x$ which interchanges the two copies of $x$. \end{enumerate} This will be done using the ideas of \cite[Lemma~2.1]{M} and the comments that follow it.
+Then, roughly speaking, we shall take $\phi_x$ to be the automorphism given by (c), thought of as an automorphism of $\Gamma$.